 Sweet Potato vs Yam

-During the holidays, I hear a lot of family and friends talking about what they make for their big family dinners.
+During the holidays, family and friends talk about what they make for their big family dinners.
 Some mention sweet potato casserole, others mention candied yams.
 But they both seem to be talking about a similar dish.
 Are sweet potatoes and yams the same thing?
-They get interchanged often, but what are they really?
+They get interchanged often, but what are they?

 Sweet Potato: a plant, Ipomoea batatas, of the morning glory family, grown for its sweet, edible, tuberous rootsDictionary.com